 - stale air or strange smells

-5. Locate your desk/cash register in a powerful feng shui spot, also called "commanding position", which is usually diagonally from the entrance.
+Locate your desk/cash register in a powerful feng shui spot, also called "commanding position", which is usually diagonal from the entrance.

-7. Create good energy in your store and keep it fresh.
 People buy based on emotion, and the feng shui definition of emotion is the energy in motion.
-Be mindful of the:
+Be mindful that you:

-8. Create an exploration feel for customers.
 When it comes to successful retail, the best ones offer customers a little adventure or a discovery of their own.
-This means designing several different pathways in your store, not just one straight line from beginning to end, creating several independent areas with different energies (colors, lights, smells, heights and shapes, etc)
+This means designing several different pathways in your store, not just one straight line from beginning to end, creating several independent areas with different energies (colors, lights, smells, heights, and shapes, etc).

-9. Respect your customers sense of independence and curiosity.
-Best retail stores I have experienced are the ones that let me explore things in a variety of ways—touch, smell, sight, etc without needing to ask for help; as well as the ones that combine their items in unusual, fresh ways.
+Let your customers be independent and curious.
+The best retail stores are the ones that let you explore things in a variety of ways—touch, smell, sight, etc without needing to ask for help; as well as the ones that combine their items in unusual, fresh ways.